bhaptics/tact-js/README.md

 # tact-js
-Library for bHaptics Haptic Devices
+Library for bHaptics Player 1.6.0

 ### Prerequisite
 bHaptics Player has to be installed (window) and running.